Take your Airbnb pick between a full house or tiny cottage on Lake Eden in the Northeast Kingdom

-Spend a relaxing weekend or an active week in the Northeast Kingdom in either the full house or cute, tiny cottage that are about a half hour away from the Jay Peak, Stowe, and Smugglers’ Notch resorts -- providing plenty of activity options for you and the family.
+Spend a relaxing weekend or an active week in the Northeast Kingdom in either the full house or cute, tiny cottage that are about a half-hour away from Jay Peak, Stowe, and Smugglers’ Notch resorts — providing plenty of activity options for you and the family.

 But if you’d rather spend your time relaxing on the lake, this duo comes with plenty of deck space to soak up the sun and watercraft for rent.
 Depending on availability, you can take out a paddle boat, kayak, or canoe for a small fee, or you can bring your personal vessel for a charge.